Russia Halts Gas Supplies to Poland, Bulgaria

-Russia has demanded that European nations, many of which rely on Russia for large portions of energy supplies, pay for natural gas in Russia’s currency, the ruble.
+Russia has demanded that European nations, many of which rely on Russia for large portions of their energy supplies, pay for natural gas in rubles, Russia’s currency.

-Gazprom said Wednesday that Poland and Bulgaria had not done so, and would therefore have their gas supplies suspended.
+Gazprom said Wednesday that Poland and Bulgaria had not done so and would therefore have their gas supplies suspended.
+Gazprom says that four unnamed natural gas buyers have paid Russia in rubles and 10 European companies have created ruble accounts to make payments in the Russian currency, Bloomberg News reported.

+“That is why we, of course, had been in touch with Europe, including with these countries ... over the last 24 hours, with leaders in Poland and Bulgaria,” White House press secretary Jen Psaki told reporters.
+“We have been working for some time now, for months with partners around the world to diversify natural gas supply to Europe in anticipation of, and to also address, near-term needs and replace volumes that would otherwise come from Russia.”

-Polish and Bulgarian officials said the Gazprom move amounted to breach of contract.
+Polish and Bulgarian officials said the Gazprom move amounted to a breach of their contracts.

+Polish President Andrzej Duda said the Russian gas cutoff violated "basic legal principles," while Bulgarian Energy Minister Alexander Nikolov said gas was being used as a "political and economic weapon."

+On Twitter, European Union Commission President Ursula von der Leyen said, "It comes as no surprise that the Kremlin uses fossil fuels to try to blackmail us.
+This is something the EU Commission has been preparing for, with member states and international partners.
+Our response will be immediate, united and coordinated."

 The United States and its allies signaled Tuesday they are moving swiftly and powerfully to support Ukrainian forces and escalate pressure on Russia's economy.